babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-warning">
   <h4>Limited support from polyfill</h4>
   <p>
-    Most of these APIs are supported by the babel <a href="/docs/usage/polyfill">polyfill</a>.
+    Most of these APIs are supported by the Babel <a href="/docs/usage/polyfill">polyfill</a>.
 However, certain features are omitted for various reasons (e.g.
     <code>String.prototype.normalize</code> needs a lot of additional code to
     support).
 You can find more polyfills